 Can I transfer my pass?

-A delegate pass is entry for one person only, passes cannot be shared.
+A digital pass is entry for one person only, passes cannot be shared.
 A substitute delegate is welcome at any time prior to the event, provided the request is made in writing to [email protected]

-How do I receive my delegate pass?
+How do I receive my login access details?

 Following the completion of your registration and payment, you will receive an email confirmation.
 We will contact you via email one week before the event to provide final information regarding your participation.
-Delegate badges and all event material will be provided upon arrival at the event – nothing will be sent in the post.

 Is media registration available?